 What Is Software Documentation?
-Types and Best Practices to Get Started
+Types and Best Practices To Get Started

 If you want developers and end-users to get as much value as possible from your software, you need to create high-quality software documentation.